A complete Guide to Manaslu Circuit Trek- Highlights, Guide, Cost, & Itinerary

 The Manaslu Circuit trek is the next great adventurous trek in Nepal.
 This trek has everything- beautiful villages, pristine landscapes, stunning mountain views, rich cultural heritage, and an offbeat route.
 Not only that but being a restricted area, there is no crowd even in the peak trekking seasons (spring and autumn).

-On the Manaslu Circuit trek, you will follow offbeat trails.
+During this trek, you will follow offbeat trails.
 The terrain is rugged and steep.
 You will be trekking within the Manaslu Conservation Area, so expect a wide range of vegetation, fauna, and birds along the way.
 Once you are above Jagat, the restricted area starts.
 Trekking in at least a group of two trekkers is necessary.

 Today, the Manaslu Circuit trek is considered one of the great alternatives to the Annapurna Circuit trek.
 Off the famous trails in Nepal, trekkers get to explore unspoiled and untouched parts of the Himalayas.
 This trek route traverses close to the Nepal-Tibet border, so you will notice many cultural resemblances.